kiranmukesh147-bit/BLENDED_LEARNING_Implementation-of-Stochastic-Gradient-Descent-SGD-Regressor/README.md

 ```
 /*
 Program to implement SGD Regressor for linear regression.
-Developed by: Sundareswaran J
+Developed by: Kiran Mukesh
-RegisterNumber:  212225040439
+RegisterNumber:  212225040188
 */
 import pandas as pd
 import numpy as np